Meet Vesper Henshawe

 Spoilers Ahead – You Have Been Warned

 Marvel’s Spider-Man 2 takes place shortly after Marvel’s Spider-Man: Miles Morales.
 Peter was recently fired from his physics teaching position for abandoning the class to stop Sandman.
-Miles joins Peter and quickly the two despatch Sandman.
-From Sandman’s reasoning, it’s alluded to the fact that Sandman was being stalked by someone, but it’s not revealed who.
-Meanwhile, Harry Osborne, Peter’s childhood friend is revealed to be feeling better as he had an experimental exosuit put into his body that’s supposedly cured him.
-As Peter and Miles are overseeing a prison transfer, they meet Kraven and his followers who abduct Martin Li and Scorpion.
+Miles joins Peter, and quickly the two dispatch Sandman.
+From Sandman’s reasoning, it is alluded that Sandman was being stalked by someone, but it’s not revealed who.
+Meanwhile, Harry Osborne, Peter’s childhood friend, is revealed to be feeling better as he has an experimental exosuit put into his body that’s supposedly cured him.
+As Peter and Miles are overseeing a prison transfer, they meet Kraven and his followers, who abduct Martin Li and Scorpion.
 If that wasn’t bad enough, Harry’s exosuit (aka.
-Venom) transfers to Peter which changes his entire demeanor.
-Peter and Miles team up to put an end to Kraven’s hunt along with trapping Venom for good.
+Venom) transfers to Peter, which changes his entire demeanor.
+Peter and Miles team up to put an end to Kraven’s hunt, along with trapping Venom for good.

 The story for Marvel’s Spider-Man 2 is so good.
-Peter struggles with his Spider-Man persona especially when his relationship with Mary Jane is getting serious.
-Miles has his own battles especially when it comes to Martin Li.
-Martin Li is directly responsible for the death of Mile’s father and Miles ends up saving Martin Li in the game.
-While Miles doesn’t forgive him, Miles doesn’t let his anger get to him or let himself seek vengeance against Martin.
+Peter struggles with his Spider-Man persona, especially when his relationship with Mary Jane is getting serious.
+Miles has his own battles, especially when it comes to Martin Li.
+Martin Li is directly responsible for the death of Miles’ father, and Miles ends up saving Martin Li in the game.
+While Miles doesn’t forgive him, he doesn’t let his anger get to him or let himself seek vengeance against Martin.
 Both Peter and Miles have their time to shine throughout the missions and side quests.

 I can’t talk about the story of Marvel’s Spider-Man 2 without addressing the villains.
 Kraven, in my opinion, was such a good idea to include in the game.
-Peter and Miles are powerful, but not from a physical strength perspective.
-I think Kraven keeps Peter and Miles on edge as I think they know that Kraven is a formidable opponent.
-Kraven’s boss battle was intensely challenging and I died a few times before I figured out how to get past him.
+Peter and Miles are powerful, but not because they are physically strong.
+I think Kraven keeps Peter and Miles on edge, as I think they know that Kraven is a formidable opponent.
+Kraven’s boss battle was intensely challenging, and I died a few times before I figured out how to get past him.
 I think the way the game handled Kraven’s story arc was awesome.
-Having Venom violently kill Kraven shifted the focus from Kraven to Venom being this formidable enemy.
+Having Venom violently kill Kraven shifted the focus from Kraven to Venom as a formidable enemy.
 Speaking of Venom, being able to play as Venom was so cool.
 Venom being able to whack all of Kraven’s guards was satisfying.
 One of my favorite missions was when Venom (Harry Osborne regaining the suit) had to escape Oscorp after he injured Peter.
 Jumping from platform to platform, grabbing Oscorp guards, and unleashing havoc was so fun.
 The last mission that was a complete surprise to me was Mary Jane becoming Scream!
 I’m so glad that wasn’t spoiled for me.
-I read the Scream comics and I wasn’t anticipating to see Scream in the game.
+I read the Scream comics, and I wasn’t expecting to see Scream in the game.

 Besides the story, there’s so much to do in NYC.
-In this game, there are more areas to explore which I liked.
-The side quests include Sandman’s memories, helping Mysterio with his virtual reality simulations, along with Kraven and Venom hideouts.
-I’m at 89% right now meaning I haven’t finished everything in the game, although, since I spent so much time on side quests earlier, I don’t have a whole lot to do.
+In this game, there are more areas to explore, which I liked.
+The side quests include Sandman’s memories, helping Mysterio with his virtual reality simulations, along with Kraven and Venom’s hideouts.
+I’m at 89% right now, meaning I haven’t finished everything in the game, although, since I spent so much time on side quests earlier, I don’t have a whole lot to do.
 I am fully planning on unlocking every trophy in the game.

 Spooky Ghosts on a Train – Vagrant Song

-At Gen Con, I stopped by the Wyrd Game’s booth.
+At Gen Con, I stopped by the Wyrd Games’ booth.
 As I walked around their booth, I kept looking at a game they had on display called Vagrant Song.
-The art on the board game instantly reminded me of Bioshock, one of my all-time favorite video games.
-I contemplated purchasing Vagrant Song solely on the art alone.
+The art on the board game instantly reminded me of BioShock, one of my all-time favorite video games.
+I contemplated purchasing Vagrant Song solely based on the art.
 One of the people working at the booth approached me and gave me a quick speech about what Vagrant Song was about.
 I bought the game shortly thereafter.
-Vagrant Song is a Spooky, Cooperative game I’m glad to have in my board game collection.
+Vagrant Song is a spooky, cooperative game I’m glad to have in my board game collection.

 Image is a bird's eye view of a board from the board game Vagrant Song.
 There is a Humanity track at the top with numbered hearts from 0 - 25.
 In the middle of the board are different panels or train carts that serve as spaces for the characters to move.
 At the bottom it says "Vagrant Song" with a musical note in the middle of the O.

-Vagrant Song is a cooperative game which means the players will work together to achieve an objective.
+Vagrant Song is a cooperative game, meaning players work together to achieve an objective.
 Each character is a vagrant on a train called the Silver Ferryman.
-Vagrants will partner together to set free ghosts (called Haints).
+Vagrants will partner together to set ghosts free (called Haints).
 Once a Haint gains enough humanity, the Haint will be free to go into the afterlife.
 Each Haint has special abilities that impact how Vagrants can interact with it.
 Vagrants can gather items, use their skills, and gain material to aid them in their quest to stop the Haint.
 If the Vagrants are Westbound (meaning the Vagrants are killed by the Haint), they lose the game.

 Image is a character sheet from Vagrant Song.
 It shows a character board.
 There's a cartoon like woman looking angry.
 She's drawing what appears to be a sword from her hip.
 It says at the top "Empress the Driven" with a star to the left.
 On the right, there are 8 hearts which indicate her health.
 There's some writing below that.
 At the bottom, it shows five skills: boot, sack, punch, investigate, and patch up.
 There are three mini cards next to her.
 There are two skills with two stars on them.
 There's also a Makeshift Radio below.

 Another highlight for me was the characters.
-Each Vagrant has their own style which still falls into this old-fashioned cartoon look.
-For my first few playthroughs, I played as Empress The Driven who is supposed to be an army general of sorts.
-She is skilled in “busting” a ghost aka. giving it a good punch.
-Another character one of my family members played included a dog which had humanity benefits to help defeat the Haint.
+Each Vagrant has their own style, which still falls into this old-fashioned cartoon look.
+For my first few playthroughs, I played as Empress The Driven, who is supposed to be an army general of sorts.
+She is skilled in “busting” a ghost, aka giving it a good punch.
+Another character one of my family members played included a dog that had humanity benefits to help defeat the Haint.
 I’m curious to play as the other characters, so I can fully decide on which character I like the best.

 The final thing I wanted to touch on with Vagrant Song is replayability.
 With some board games, there aren’t a lot of different gameplay options.
-If I play the same game over and over again, it might feel repetitive and I might need to take a break from playing that game.
+If I play the same game over and over again, it might feel repetitive, and I might need to take a break from that game.
 With Vagrant Song, there are a lot of options.
 This is partly due to the scenario book.
-The scenario book is separate from the rule book, but it lists all the different Haints that players can go up against.
+The scenario book is separate from the rulebook, but it lists all the different Haints that players can go up against.
 I love this!
 It creates a different gameplay experience every time.
-Plus, if I were to somehow have the time to defeat all the Haints as one Vagrant, I could do it again with a different Vagrant and that would change my gameplay experience.
-I’m not exactly sure how many scenarios there are, but the book is thick, so there has got to be more than 30 at least.
+If I were to somehow defeat all the Haints as one Vagrant, I could do it again with a different Vagrant, and that would change my gameplay experience.
+I’m not exactly sure how many scenarios there are, but the book is thick, so there have got to be more than thirty at least.

 Marvel’s Spider-Man 2 – First Thoughts

 I’m not one to buy a video game the weekend it releases.
-However, I made an exception for Marvel Spider-Man 2 by Insomniac Games.
+However, I made an exception for Marvel’s Spider-Man 2 by Insomniac Games.
 I played Marvel’s Spider-Man back in 2018 shortly after my trip to New York City.
 Part of the fun was playing the game and slinging around New York City.
-Marvel’s Spider-Man 2 has been on my radar and I feel like I waited so long for this game to come out.
-I have been playing this game non-stop and I wanted to share some first thoughts that I had about the game.
+Marvel’s Spider-Man 2 has been on my radar, and I feel like I waited so long for this game to come out.
+I have been playing this game non-stop, and wanted to share some first thoughts I had about the game.

 In between the story missions, there is so much to explore in NYC.
 The map is larger than the first game.
 I’m only a fifth of the way through the game because I keep getting distracted by all the side content.
 There are side missions and collectibles throughout each area of the city.
 I like completing the side quests in between the main story because it helps level up Peter and Miles.
 Once they level up, they can unlock skills to aid them in the story.
 I’m sure some gamers will complete the story first, but I like being able to alternate between the story and the collectibles.

-I’m absolutely loving Marvel’s Spider-Man 2 and I try to play every chance I get as I don’t want to get spoiled to the main story on accident.
+I’m absolutely loving Marvel’s Spider-Man 2, and I try to play every chance I get, as I don’t want to get spoiled for the main story by accident.
 I can safely say that Marvel’s Spider-Man 2 was worth the five-year wait.

 Is Curse of Strahd’s Ending Underwhelming?

 Ginny Di is one of my favorite TTRPG (tabletop roleplaying game) content creators.
-I find her videos easy to follow and I like that she has tips for both players and DMs (Dungeon Masters) to improve the gameplay experience.
+I find her videos easy to follow, and I like that she has tips for both players and DMs (Dungeon Masters).
 I saw a video she recently posted titled Fixing Curse of Strahd’s Ending and I was immediately intrigued.
-My group completed Curse of Strahd earlier this year and I had a blast.
+My group completed Curse of Strahd earlier this year, and I had a blast.
 I was curious what was wrong with the ending of the campaign.

 Some players had stated that they felt the Curse of Strahd ending was underwhelming.
-Some players found that depending on what level they were, they could take down Strahd in two or three rounds.
-In our game, Strahd put up a fight and that’s partially because our group didn’t have a plan on how we were going to face Strahd, we just wanted to take him down and we would figure it out as we went.
+Some players found that, depending on what level they were, they could take down Strahd in two or three rounds.
+In our game, Strahd put up a fight, and that’s partially because our group didn’t have a plan on how we were going to face him; we just wanted to take him down, and we would figure it out as we went.
 Ginny Di reviewed a guidebook titled Curse of Strahd: The Wedding at Ravenloft by Wyatt Trull.
 The guidebook provides a potential way for players to face Strahd that would feel impactful.

 In The Wedding at Ravenloft, players are invited to Strahd’s wedding to Ireena, an NPC (non-playable character, typically voiced by the DM) that the players met early on in the game.
 Players can either attack Strahd right away before the wedding begins or let the wedding proceed.
 If players let the wedding continue, they can object to the marriage or yell obscenities throughout the ceremony.
 After the wedding, Strahd takes Ireena, locks the players inside, and forces them to fight their way to him.

 I like the idea of The Wedding at Ravenloft because it sounds like a video game boss battle of sorts.
 The wedding serves as the cut scene to battle with Strahd.
-There’s Ireena who serves as the motivation for the players because if they don’t save her, she will forcibly be bound to Strahd for the rest of her days including being turned into a vampire.
+There’s Ireena, who serves as the motivation for the players because if they don’t save her, she will be forcibly bound to Strahd, including being turned into a vampire.
 I could see this being useful for a DM who wants to put their players in a position where any decision they make will have consequences.

 This video was interesting to watch and put a new perspective on Curse of Strahd that I wouldn’t have known otherwise.
 For those who are looking for more TTRPG content, I would highly recommend watching Ginny Di’s videos.